ObjectIsAdvantag/webhook-affinity/README.md

 # Load Balancing Affinity for Cisco Spark Bots

-A reverse proxy that:
+A reverse proxy to enables LB affinity (application layer persistance) based on the [actorId property of the Webhook event](https://developer.ciscospark.com/webhooks-explained.html#handling-requests-from-spark) (ie, the personId of the Cisco Spark user interacting with the bot).

-- looks for the actorId in a Cisco Spark Webhook event
+The typical use case is to scale stateful Cisco Spark bots, by ensuring the Webhook events are rooted to the bot instance holding context for a group of users interacting with the bot.

-- injects it as an 'Actorid' HTTP header
+The proxy accepts different configuration modes:

-- then forwards the incoming POST request to a target URL (generally a cluster of Cisco Spark Bots sitting behind a load balancer)
+- **Affinity cookie**: a cookie is setup by the load balancer in a Webhook HTTP response.
+The proxy associates the 'actorId' of the Webhook event being processed with the cookie.
+Next time the same 'actorId' is received, the proxy injects the cookie before forwarding the request to the load balancer.
+The LB then routes the request to the right bot instance.

-The typical use case is to enable Load Balancing affinity for cisco Spark bots, based on the PersonId of the users interacting with the bot.
+- **ActorId injection**: the proxy looks for an 'actorId' property in the incoming Webhook event payload.
+If found, the proxy add a configurable 'Actorid' HTTP header.
+The proxy then forwards the HTTP request to a target URL (generally a cluster of Cisco Spark Bots sitting behind a load balancer).
+Choose this mode if your LB can persist sessions and route traffic based on the ActorId.

 ## How to use

-The proxy reads the Load Balancer endpoint via the TARGET_URL env variable.
+The proxy forwards to the the Load Balancer specified via the TARGET_URL env variable.

 **Instructions on Mac/Linux**
 ```shell